 As the tax uniformly affected all colonies equally, newspapers from around the Americas united to shape public opinion against the Stamp Act.
 The printers of the day were successful in their ability to use propaganda to promote fear that the British would strip away the colonists’ liberties through unconstitutional acts.

 This fear-mongering successfully angered the public and led to mass riots, protests, and demonstrations around the Americas.
 British tax collectors were prevented from taking their posts through actual or threatened mob violence.

-The collective uproar against the Stamp Act was arguably the first time all colonies banded together against a British law.
-It would go on to plant the seeds for the eventual American Revolution.
+The collective uproar against the Stamp Act was arguably the first time all colonies banded together against a British law and helped to plant the seeds for the eventual American Revolution.

-The British response to colonial backlash over the Stamp Act was decidedly mixed.
+The British response to colonial backlash was decidedly mixed though they eventually repealed the Stamp Act.
 At first, the British were confident that reaction to the Stamp Act would not be an issue.

 At the time, stamp duties were well-established in Britain.
 Stamp taxes had first been passed in Britain in 1694, so British citizens on the British Isles had been paying stamp duties for nearly seventy years before the passage of the Stamp Act in the Americas.3

 In addition, colonial legislatures themselves had passed stamp taxes in the past.
 Both Massachusetts and New York each had temporary stamp duties collected in 1755 and 1757, respectively.3

 The Stamp Act was passed in March 1765 and meant to go into effect in November 1765.
 Upon hearing reports of the fierce resistance of the colonists, immediately after the Act went into effect, Parliament began to debate its repeal.

 Some, such as former Prime Minister, now member of Parliament George Grenville, argued the Stamp Act should remain in place.
 Caving into colonial demands would set a dangerous precedent and eventually erode British authority.